andriyko/sublime-robot-framework-assistant/README.md

 #### Manually

 [Download](https://github.com/andriyko/sublime-robot-framework-assistant/archive/master.zip)
 the plugin as a zip.
-Copy the **RobotFrameworkAssistant** directory to its location (see prior section).
+Copy the content of the downloaded archive into **Robot Framework Assistant** directory (see previous section).

 Features
 --------